Superconvergence phenomenon in Wiener chaoses: Proof of the main theorems

 The proof of the proposition relies on a discretization procedure of the sphere.
-Such procedure is frequent Malliavin's calculus \cite[Lem.\ 4.7]{hairer2011malliavin}.
+Such procedure is frequently used in Malliavin calculus, for instance \cite[Lem.\ 4.7]{hairer2011malliavin}.
 We use the following discretization result for the $d-1$-dimensional Euclidean sphere $\mathbb{S}^{d-1}$.